isomerpages/moe-clementitownsec/_admissions/Direct School Admission/Direct School Admission to CTSS: Sports Groups.md

 also hopes to instill and develop the values of discipline, perseverance and teamwork in the players during their time at Clementi Town Secondary School.</p>
+<p>&nbsp;</p>
-<p>&nbsp;Through the strong support of the teachers, coaches, alumni, as
+<p>Through the strong support of the teachers, coaches, alumni, as well as
-well as the commitment displayed by our players, we are proud to share the following achievements attained by the team in the National School Games.</p>
+the commitment displayed by our players, we are proud to share the following achievements attained by the team in the National School Games.</p>
 <table style="minWidth: 125px">
 <colgroup>
 <col>